 German Chocolate Frosting

-- Heat egg yolks, heavy cream, butter, salt, vanilla in sauce pan stirring constantly over medium heat, until mixture begins to bubble.
+- Heat egg yolks, heavy cream, butter, salt, vanilla, Swerve brown sugar in sauce pan stirring constantly over medium heat, until mixture begins to bubble.

 - Remove from heat.
 Stir in vanilla.
 Add in coconut and pecans.